To help your patient break through resistance to exercise you will need to notice and reverse unproductive distorted thinking.

 This distortion is similar to black-or-white thinking, but it’s more broad.
 For example, if one treatment didn’t work, then your patient may say “Physio is not going to work for me.”
 It’s overgeneralising treatment effects and outcomes.

-Negative thinking is also like the two above.
-But this one is like wearing the opposite to rose-coloured glasses where everything looks dark and negative.
-It can happen as a result of previously poor treatment outcomes but there are plenty of other causes for negative filters.
+Negative thinking is similar to the two above.
+But having a negative filter is like wearing the opposite to rose-coloured glasses where everything looks dark and negative.
+It may be a result of previously poor treatment outcomes but there are plenty of other causes for negative filters.

 If a clinician didn’t help in the past, then the start of a new relationship with a different clinician gets darkened with a negative hue.